Mental Health Facilities Lincoln County, NE

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Region Ii Human Services Frontier House is a mental health facility in Lincoln County, NE, located at 114 South Chestnut, 69101.
 Region Ii Human Services Frontier House provides outpatient treatment.
 Region Ii Human Services Frontier House also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Some other services available at Region Ii Human Services Frontier House include mentoring/peer support/consumer-run services, case management and family psychoeducation.
+Some other services available at Region Ii Human Services Frontier House include education services, suicide prevention services and mentoring/peer support/consumer-run services.

 Lutheran Family Services Of Nebraska North Platte Regional Office is one of mental health facilities in Lincoln County, Nebraska, located at 120 East 12th Street, 69101 zip code.
-Lutheran Family Services Of Nebraska North Platte Regional Office provides outpatient treatment and telemedicine/telehealth.
-Lutheran Family Services Of Nebraska North Platte Regional Office provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Lutheran Family Services Of Nebraska North Platte Regional Office also supports people requiring dual diagnosis treatment, military families and veterans.
-Additional services provided at Lutheran Family Services Of Nebraska North Platte Regional Office include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Lutheran Family Services Of Nebraska North Platte Regional Office provides telemedicine/telehealth and outpatient treatment.
+Lutheran Family Services Of Nebraska North Platte Regional Office provides behavior modification, integrated dual diagnosis disorder treatment and trauma therapy to adults, children / adolescents and seniors 65 or older.
+Lutheran Family Services Of Nebraska North Platte Regional Office also supports veterans, people requiring dual diagnosis treatment and military families.
+Additional services provided at Lutheran Family Services Of Nebraska North Platte Regional Office include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and suicide prevention services.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.